 Swift Removal Requirements

-The legislation mandates the prompt removal of specified harmful content, necessitating robust and efficient content moderation processes.
+The legislation mandates the prompt removal of specified harmful content, necessitating reliable and efficient content moderation processes.

 -